-Even their biggest pricing plan, “Business VIP,” which costs $35/month, is limited to 50 GB storage space.
+Even their biggest pricing plan, “Business VIP,” which costs $35/month, is limited to 50 GB of storage space.

 Let’s see how other basic security measures compare between Squarespace vs Wix.

-With regards to security, both Squarespace and Wix websites come with an SSL certificate.
+Regarding security, both Squarespace and Wix websites come with an SSL certificate.
 This means that your website’s identity will be verified, and you can ensure an encrypted connection.

 All ecommerce stores that accept credit or debit card payments need to comply with standard rules called PCI-DSS.
 Both Squarespace and Wix’s payment gateways are PCI-DSS compliant, so you don’t need to worry.

 And the winner for security between Squarespace vs Wix is… Squarespace with its unlimited storage.

 If you’re new to website builders or ecommerce platforms, you’ll probably need some help figuring it all out.
 Imagine you’re trying to add a widget and encountering a problem.
 If they make you wait 24-48 hours for an answer, your website will take months to build.
 But don’t worry, Squarespace and Wix will answer you faster than 24 hours, maybe even immediately.